000pp/hexodus/README.md

 <hr/>

-🟪 Hexodus is a Python framework project designed to enumerate and help in Active Directory attacks through Windows protocols like SMB, LDAP, RPC and other.
-It uses SQLite database to store the data and Flask to generate a web-view of the data collected, making easier to analyze the environment.
+Hexodus is a Python framework designed to enumerate Active Directory objects and assist with attacks using Windows protocols such as SMB, LDAP, RPC, and others.
+It uses an SQLite database to store collected data and a Flask-based web interface to make it easier to analyze the environment.

 <br>